twcavalli-zz/gifse/README.md

 - Android Studio
 - Min SDK: V. 22 (Android 5.1)
+- Clone this project into yout machine and open it with Android Studio
+- Choose a device to run it (AVD or real device. **if real device, make sure to have enabled the debug option**)

-Clone the repo and have fun!
+- Click in run and have fun!